Data analysis of $ab$ $initio$ effective Hamiltonians in iron-based superconductors $\unicode{x2014}$ Construction of predictors for superconducting critical temperature: Method

 \subsection{$Ab$ $initio$ downfolding method}

 The DFT calculations of the target materials are performed using QUANTUM ESPRESSO\cite{Giannozzi2017}.
 As the pseudopotential set, we use sg15 library\cite{Schlipf2015}, which includes the optimized norm-conserving Vanderbilt pseudopotentials (ONCVPSP)\cite{Hamann2013}.
 We replace the pseudopotentials for Gd, Nd, Pr, Ce, and Sm, and Tb with that of La to eliminate the $f$ metallic bands around the Fermi energy.
-We use a $12 \times 12 \times 12$ $k$-mesh in the first Brillouin zone.
+This approach has been already applied to derivation of $ab$ $initio$ parameters for cuprates with a lanthanoid\cite{Jang_srep2016}.
+We use a $12 \times 12 \times 12$ $k$-mesh in the first Brillouin zone to perform self-consistent calculations.
 The optimized tetrahedron method is employed for the DFT calculations\cite{Kawamura2014}.
 An energy cutoff of 120 (480) Ry is set for plane waves (charge densities).

 To derive effective Hamiltonians for our target materials, we use RESPACK~\cite{Nakamura2021}.
 In this work, we construct effective models that are the ten-orbital models consisting of 3$d$ orbitals associated with transition metals (TMs), e.g., Fe, Mn, and Ni.
 The Hamiltonians are given as follows.